ankowals/saf/README.md

-TestData can be passed to steps directly in a feature file or can be taken from a *.config file.
+TestData/ExpectedData can be passed to the steps directly in a feature file or can be taken from a *.config file.

 Global configuration is available but it can be overwritten/updated by local config.

-Config files will be loaded automatically as long as feature file name is same as feature name defined inside the file!!!
+Config files will be loaded automatically as long as feature file name is same as feature name defined inside the feature file file!!!

+For example file myTestFeature.feature shall contain

+	Feature: myTestFeature

+		Scenario: myTestScenario1

+		...

 Log file will be created in target dir with a timestamp for each run, for example target/2017-09-11_103158_FK_Prototype